-Therefore, If you identify with this passion, being part of a yacht syndicate where the purchase price and on-going costs are one-quarter or even a sixth, this might be very attractive to you.
+Therefore, If you identify with this passion, being part of a yacht syndicate where the purchase price and on-going costs are one-quarter or even a sixth, might be very attractive to you.
 A Yacht Syndicate is especially relevant if you are keeping a yacht in the Mediterranean, few spend more than a couple of months in one year using a Yacht.

 Our aim to support the syndicate

 We bring together individuals who want the same goal.
 Most versions of a Yacht Syndicate will allow you the exclusive use of your share for about 12 weeks per year.
 An online calendar shows you exactly when your weeks start and finish.
 In many cases, you can exchange allocated weeks or use additional weeks when the Yacht is in use with the consent of other shareholders.

 What we need to know

 Decide which type of Syndicate would you be interested in joining and send us an email.
 Some options are below, we will be happy to send you more information if you are unsure what Syndicate will work for you.

 - Company Syndicate, establishing a company with other individuals to save the cost of VAT on a new Yacht